AndreyAD1/18_price_format/README.md

 Windows usage is the same.

 The input parameter of **`format_price`** function should be a number or a string with a number.
-In case input parameter has the other type, the function will return **`None`**.
+In case the input parameter has the other type, the function will return **`None`**.

 Using program as Python module: